 We go to my parents.
 Shortly after arriving, my wife and my mother have a fierce exchange.
 I have to engineer our departure as quickly and as diplomatically as possible.
 My wife rails at me all the way back from Braintree to Bishops Stortford.

 Late that night there is a phone call from my wife's brother, Brother Z. He says he is coming to take my wife for a few days rest in Kent.
 I tell him she is ill and that it is better for her to be in her home area where the medical infrastructure knows her.
 I say that if he does take her to Kent it is certainly against my wishes and better judgement.
 He is still going to come, but I eventually persuade my wife to tell him not to come.
 He does not come the next day.

 At 2:30 am I am woken by my wife shouting at me.
 She is accusing me of something.
 I am not sure what it is.
-Eventually I work out that she is referring to something 25 years ago.
+Eventually I work out that she is referring to an event from 25 years ago.
 Her continued shouting wakes our son.
 Eventually he comes into our room and pleads with his mother to be quiet so he can get some sleep.
 The shouting lasts about 45 minutes.
 I am so tired I fall asleep.
 I wake again at 4:20 am.
 I can hear my wife busy with something down stairs.
 I fall asleep again and do not wake up again until 9:15.
 I wake up alone.

 This is the last straw for our son.
 He leaves to go and stay with his sister in London.
 He does not return home until my wife has left.